hantsy/spring7-sandbox/docs/rabbitmq-client.md

 }
 ```

-The `RabbitAmqpTemplate` imeplemnets `AsyncAmqpTemplate`, so all send and receive operations are asynchronous and return `CompletableFuture`.
+The `RabbitAmqpTemplate` implements `AsyncAmqpTemplate`, so all send and receive operations are asynchronous and return `CompletableFuture`.

-The `RabbitAmqpTempalte` also supports RPC-style messaging via `convertSendAndReceive` method:
+The `RabbitAmqpTemplate` also supports RPC-style messaging via the `convertSendAndReceive` method:

 ```java
 @Test